deegree/deegree3/README.txt

-= deegree 3 core =
+= deegree-core =

-This is a list of the dependencies of the deegree 3 core module.

 @author last edited by: $Author$
 @version $Revision$, $Date$

-== modules ===

-This part lists all deegree 3 modules that the core module depends on:

-The core module does not depend on any other deegree module.
-It is the root of the module hierarchy.

 == libraries ==

-This part describes all libraries the core module depends on.
+This part describes all libraries that this module depends on.
 If you use one of these libs please add your package to the "Used for:" list.

-NOTE: Necessary libraries that are also used by one of the dependent modules are not listed here again.

 === JTS ===
 Files: jts-1.10.jar